-It’s quite clear from research on the effects of emotion and learning, that an emotional connection can be generated through instructional strategies and creative treatments.
+It’s quite clear from research on emotional design for learning, that we can generate connections using the right instructional strategies and creative treatments.
 These have the potential to facilitate learning and performance.

 This is the third article in the series on emotions and learning.
 If you’d like some background on this topic, read Emotions And Learning: Part I and Part II.
-Now let’s jump into some practical approaches to designing for the emotions.
-Please add your suggestions for emotional design in the Comments section below.
+Now let’s jump into some practical approaches to emotional design for learning.

 1. Acknowledge emotions